Abdul-fattah-Tayih/jira-branch-creator/README.md

 What this does is retrieve the issue metadata and navigate to your repository and checkout a local branch with the generated name

+## Support
+Currently Jira Branch Creator only works on *NIX systems, this includes MacOS and Linux, support for windows is not there yet

+Tested on Ubuntu 22.04 and MacOS Monterey (12.5)

 ## Usage
 To get up and running do the following:

 1. clone the repository
+2. run `pip install -r requirements.txt`
-2. run `python3 path/to/repo TICKET-KEY`
+3. run `python3 path/to/repo TICKET-KEY`
 example: `python3 branch-creator TEST-123`

 ### Example